SDM-TIB/falcon2.0/README.md

   }
 }
 ```
 Search queries over Wikidata are implemented in Elastic/searchIndex.py.
-Refer to the following two functions for entity search and property search in Wikidata using elastic search:
+Refer to the following two functions in the same file for entity search and property search in Wikidata:
 ```
 def entitySearch(query): ...
 def propertySearch(query): ...